Flank/flank/docs/flank-github-action/flank_github_acton_sdd.md

       run: <download flank>
       shell: bash
     - id: validate configuration
-      run: <check if configuation file or any options are specified>
+      run: <check if configuration file or any options are specified>
       shell: bash
     - id: run flank
-      run: <check if configuation file or any options are specified>
+      run: <check if configuration file or any options are specified>
       shell: bash
     - id: report
       run: <show run report to user>